smiakchilo/aem-crash-course/lessons/2.11/part2.md

 #### Life cycle methods

-A service class can have arbitrary number of methods.
-Some of them can be mapped to the three service's life cycle stages.
+A service can have any number of methods, for sure.
+Any of them can be mapped to the three service's life cycle stages.
 The mapping is done by the special annotations: `@Activate`, `@Deactivate`, and `@Modified`.

 ```java